intel/pmem-csi/docs/design.md

 ### Pod admission webhook

-Having to add `pmem-csi.intel.com/scheduler` manually is not user-friendly.
+Having to add the `<CSI driver name>/scheduler` extended resource manually is not user-friendly.
 To simplify this, PMEM-CSI provides a [mutating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/)